-- How does this Tenet benefit us? - How do you typically react when a friend, colleague, or even a stranger disagrees with you?
+- How does this Tenet benefit us at work?
+What about in our personal lives? - How do you typically react when a friend, colleague, or even a stranger disagrees with you?
 Is your initial reaction to get defensive and/or argue?
 Or are you able to calmly listen to and consider the other person's perspective? - What do you think makes it hard for some people to stay calm, open, rational, and nonjudgmental when listening to perspectives they disagree with or just don't understand? - Does it make a difference if the setting is in private or in front of others? - Has a positive outcome ever resulted from a friend or colleague challenging an idea of yours?
-Would anyone be willing to share an example?
+Would anyone be willing to share an example? - [Add your own]

-• [Add your own] PLAY COACHING VIDEO: Encourage participants to take notes as they hear insights they like or find interesting.
+PLAY COACHING VIDEO: Encourage participants to take notes as they hear insights they like or find interesting.

 After watching the video, give participants a bit of time to reflect and finish taking notes.